 Imagine someone offers you a choice.
 You can have a lifetime annual annuity of $100,000 starting now or a $200,000 lifetime annuity starting in 10 years.
 Which option would you choose?
 Why?
 What factors would you consider in making your decision?

 Perhaps you would decide based on your “gut reaction”.
 Or since the annuity is payable for life, you may consider the history of your family’s longevity.
 If you had a financial background, you would probably look at a present value calculation.

-In any case, ideally, you would assign some value to both scenarios and chose the most valuable option.
+In any case, ideally, you would assign some value to both scenarios and choose the most valuable option.
 But how do you value a stream of payments that continues for an indefinite period of time (i.e., your lifetime)?

 We will provide thoughts regarding this question in today’s post.
 Doing so also will explain the concept of actuarial equivalence in Defined Benefit Plans.